Blog

 Do You Feel You Have a Bad Faith Claim Against Your Insurance Company?

 Bad faith actions were created by the Florida legislature as a statutory remedy to give you, the policyholder, a method to hold your insurance company accountable when it wrongfully delays or denies your claim.
 If you feel your insurance company has treated you unfairly by failing to pay your claim on time, failing to respond to your inquiries, pointing to excluded causes of damage, or claiming you caused the damage by failing to mitigate, contact us for a free, no-cost, no-obligation insurance claim review.
 You have rights, and those may include the right to file a bad faith action against your insurance company.
 However, as you can see from these four recent Florida opinions, the steps you have to take to preserve that right are technical and specific.
 You need an experienced attorney looking out for your best interest and making sure you take the right steps.
-At TWWH, we are well-versed in bad faith law and always here to help you.
+At TWWHB, we are well-versed in bad faith law and always here to help you.

 About the Author